 And usually I am right.

 You don’t need to be a native English speaker to make money blogging in English.
 You don’t need many bells and whistles to produce high quality content – or at least content that your audience finds useful.

 The main rule in journalism is that you have to be concise.
 Precise and to the point.
 This is what makes great journalists, not the ability to charm you with their writing!

 Of course, being able to tell stories and juggle with words like a mini J.K.
 Rowling does help a ton and having a voice, a style or an approach different to what everybody else offers is an advantage.

-It does sound kind of cliche right now, but it is true: if I can do it, you can do it as well!
+It does sound kind of cliché right now, but it is true: if I can do it, you can do it as well!

-Idea over spelling
+Blogging in General: Idea over spelling

 The idea matters the most and your readers are ready to get past some misspelled words, some poor grammar and less than stellar phrasing if the article as a whole is useful to them and serves a purpose.

 What does “useful” mean?

 If you offer them a valuable guide.
 If you share a helpful experience.
 If you tell a story they can relate to.
 You tell them what they expect to hear.

 The “idea” doesn’t have to be something that nobody has ever seen before.
 Your article must answer your readers’ needs.
 You have to deliver exactly what you’re saying you will.

-Travel blogging is more than words
+Blogging is more than words

-Travel blogging is not all about words and phrasing and producing text that is ready to win literary awards.
+Blogging in its modern form is not all about words and phrasing and producing text that is ready to win literary awards.

 Remember the saying that an image is worth 1,000 words?
 Well, that image says the same thing, no matter what your native language is (or what the native language of your reader is!)

 Just google it and find as many examples as possible.
 Or check out this article to spot some of the biggest errors you can make and tick them off your box.

 In my case, one of the mistakes I made most often was using “it’s” instead of “its”.
 I am no longer doing that, and I stopped after learning what each of those words actually mean.
 Sometimes, fixing your spelling or grammar is extremely easy!

 The if clause, for example, is a nightmare for me and probably for everybody who’s not a native English speaker (and probably many who are).

 This is not necessarily a good or bad thing, but it’s something that happens.
 And most people know to take it with stride and move on.

 Not giving it a try.
 Not giving it their best.
-Not learning anymore.
+Not learning and trying to improve.

 You didn’t pay too much attention to your English classes in high school?
 You learned it all by yourself and you’re still not able to produce high quality content?